SpellholdStudios/1pp/README.md

   - [401] 1ppv4: Improved projectile effects (401_projectiles.tph)
     - Code fully re-written with new functions to provide automatic process.
-      - Function `GW_CLEAR_DUPLICATED_OPCODES`: does not stack anymore opcodes #83 and #197, clears duplicated vanilla #89 and #197 effects in SPL and ITM files and checks if protection from SPEAR and/or Bounce SPEAR is already set before adding it.
+      - Function `GW_CLEAR_DUPLICATED_OPCODES`: does not stack anymore opcodes #83 and #197, clears duplicated vanilla op#89 and #197 effects in SPL and ITM files and checks if protection from SPEAR and/or Bounce SPEAR is already set before adding it.
-      - Function `GW_MODIFY_PROJ` replaces BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/401_projectiles.tph.patch">401_projectiles.tph.patch</a>): modifies projectile value only when needed (does not patch melee headers anymore), replaces `ADD_ITEM_EQEFFECT`, `ADD_ITEM_EFFECT`, `ADD_SPELL_EFFECT` and macros with the newer and more efficient `CLONE_EFFECT` WeiDU function to give new opcodes #83 and #197 the same settings than existing ones (target, resist_dispel, duration, power...).
+      - Function `GW_MODIFY_PROJ` replaces BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/401_projectiles.tph.patch">401_projectiles.tph.patch</a>): now it modifies projectile value only when needed (does not patch melee headers anymore), replaces `ADD_ITEM_EQEFFECT`, `ADD_ITEM_EFFECT`, `ADD_SPELL_EFFECT` and macros with the newer and more efficient `CLONE_EFFECT` WeiDU function to give new opcodes #83 and #197 the same settings than existing ones (target, resist_dispel, duration, power...).
 It modifies all extended headers and avoids writing lines of codes!
-      - Provided partial IR and SR compatibility in a rather soft way.
+      - Added partial IR and SR compatibility in a rather soft way.
+      - Improved 1PP crossmods compatibility (Rolles, Ruad, Stuff of the Magi).
     - specific fixes:
       - ax1h08.itm (Hangard's Axe +2), ax1h09.itm (Rifthome Axe +3), ax1h10.itm (Azuredge +3) and ax1h16.itm (K'logarath +4): added IR compatibility (patches itemB files).
-      - bolt09.itm (Bolt +3): fixed typo (was patching bolt06 instead of bolt09).
+      - bolt09.itm (Bolt +3): fixed a typo (was patching bolt06 instead of bolt09).
       - Sets new projectiles to Quivers of Plenty, Cases of Plenty, Bags of Plenty and Sling of Everard: Why quivers and launchers needing no ammo should not get new 1pp projectiles?
-      - dagg11.itm (Boomerang Dagger +2) and dagg12.itm (Firetooth +3): added IR compatibility (patches itemB files).
+      - dagg05.itm (Throwing Dagger), dagg11.itm (Boomerang Dagger +2) and dagg12.itm (Firetooth +3): added IR compatibility (patches itemB files).
       - sper04.itm (Javelin): switched Thrown and Melee strings ref in tooltip.2da.
       - items aurstaf, dragring, magebra, slayerwp and globblu4 (Blue Globe): added missing protections from new normal 1pp ammo projectiles (1dagg05 and 1dart01).
 The code was only providing protection from 1arow01 and 1bolt01 new projectiles.
       - npshld.itm (Delryn Family Shield): same fix as above + IR compatibility (protection from all types of missiles, including magic ones).
-      - shld24.itm (Reflection Shield +1): same fix as above + cleared duplicate entries and adds IR compatibility (IR replaces opcode #197 with opcode #83).
+      - shld24.itm (Reflection Shield +1): same fix as above + cleared duplicate entries and added IR compatibility (IR replaces opcode #197 with opcode #83).
       - brac18.itm (Gloves of Missile Snaring): Don't forget to add Protection from projectiles if IR is installed.
       - spin546.spl (Inertial Barrier), spcl721.spl (Storm Shield) & spcl914.spl (Greater Evasion): patched all headers (was patching only the first one), fixed wrong duration, target, power, resist dispel...
 Added missing protections from new normal 1pp ammo projectiles (1dagg05 and 1dart01).
 The code was only providing protection from 1arow01 and 1bolt01 new projectiles.
       - Protection From Normal Missiles spells (spra303, spwi311, & cdwi311 - added by BG2 Fixpack): same fixes as above & SR compatibility (protection from all types of missiles, including magic ones).
       - sppr613.spl (Physical Mirror): cleared duplicate entries and added SR compatibility (SR replaces opcode #197 with opcode #83).
       - Included Entropy Shield spell (protection from new 1pp projectiles) if IWDIfication is installed.

+  - [300] 1ppv4: 1ppv4: Fixed animations for solars and elementals (300_solar_fix.tph)
+    - Integrated <a href="http://www.shsforums.net/topic/58208-planetar-animation-glitch/">The Imp's BWP Fixpack fix for Solar swords without graphic artifacts</a>: fixed MASLG1S1.BAM and MSOLG2S1.BAM files.
+Source: <a href="https://github.com/omni-axa/BiG-World-Fixpack/commit/de7b3ce8439d8efa8e7427d1ad66efd0f48e547e">commit</a>.

 ##